geo-data/cesium-terrain-builder/README.md

 * Add support for the new
   [quantized-mesh-1.0 terrain format](http://cesiumjs.org/data-and-assets/terrain/formats/quantized-mesh-1.0.html).

-* The `terrain-build` command currently only outputs files to a directory and as such is subjected to filesystem limits (e.g. inode limits): it should be able to output tiles in a format that overcomes these limits and which is still portable and accessible.
+* The `ctb-tile` command currently only outputs files to a directory and as such is subjected to filesystem limits (e.g. inode limits): it should be able to output tiles in a format that overcomes these limits and which is still portable and accessible.
 [SQLite](http://www.sqlite.org/) would appear